FREE GUIDE: Download “The 5-Day Gut Reset Plan” – our most popular resource

 Dietary Fats: Supporting Endurance and Joint Health

 Fats are often overlooked in nutrition for runners, but they play a vital role—especially for long-distance runners.
-While carbohydrates are the body’s primary fuel, fat becomes increasingly important during prolonged exercise when glycogen stores start to deplete.
-Fat also supports overall health, including brain function, hormone regulation, and reducing inflammation.
+While carbohydrates are the body’s primary fuel, fat becomes increasingly important during prolonged exercise when glycogen stores begin to deplete.
+Fat also supports overall health, including brain function, hormone regulation and reducing inflammation.

-Fat Intake Guidelines in Nutrition for Runners: Jake recommends that runners aim to get 20–35% of their daily calories from healthy fats.
-For example, a runner consuming 2,500 calories per day should include approximately 55–95 grams of fat to meet their needs and support long-term performance and recovery.
+Fat Intake Guidelines for RunnersGuidance from a sports nutritionist can help determine individual fat requirements.
+A general recommendation is that runners obtain twenty to thirty five percent of their daily calories from healthy fats.
+For example, a runner consuming two thousand five hundred calories per day should include approximately fifty five to ninety five grams of fat.

 Running healthy nutrition